Memorable Manitobans: James Graham Harvey (1869-1950)

 Lawyer, municipal official, MLA (1911-1914).

-Born in Lanark County, Ontario on 3 June 1869, son of James G. and Catherine Harvey, he moved to Winnipeg in 1875, where his father has held office as alderman and City Controller.
+Born in Lanark County, Ontario on 3 June 1869, son of James Graham Harvey and Catherine Ferguson (?-?), he moved to Winnipeg in 1875, where his father has held office as alderman and City Controller.
 He was educated at the Winnipeg Collegiate Institute and the Manitoba College, receiving a BA degree at the age of eighteen.
 He was called to Manitoba Bar and began a law practice at Winnipeg in 1890.

 He moved to Dauphin in 1896 where he continued to practice law as a barrister in the firm of Harvey & Bowman.
 He served for three years as Mayor of Dauphin (1907-1909), President of the Dauphin Board of Trade, and a member of executive of the Union of Manitoba Municipalities for two years.
 After being defeated as a Conservative candidate for the Dauphin constituency in the 1907 provincial general election, he was elected in 1910 and served a single term.
 On 4 October 1897, he married Ida Sarah Mills (1875-1965) of Portage la Prairie.
 They had three children: Howard Graham Harvey (1899-?), James Borden Harvey (1905-?), and Margaret Eleanor Harvey (1906-?).
 He was a member of the Adanac Club, AF & AM (Royal Arch), and IOOF.
 His recreations included football, lacrosse, and hockey.